The application process for the 2019-2020 academic year is closed.

-The Pennsylvania Space Grant Consortium will award one-year scholarships in the amount of $4,000 per academic year to outstanding students across the state of Pennsylvania who promote undergraduate study in the fields of science, technology, engineering and mathematics (STEM).
+A limited number of one-year scholarships in the amount of $4,000 for academic year 2019-2020 will be awarded to outstanding undergraduate students across the state of Pennsylvania who meet the following requirements:

 – Applicant must be a U.S. citizen.

 – Applicant must be enrolled full-time at an accredited Pennsylvania college or university.

 – Applicant must be a rising junior or senior in Fall 2019.